hawkinsd90/BouncePartyClubSite/docs/FEATURES.md

 2. Selects a payment amount (deposit, full, or custom via `PaymentAmountSelector`)
 3. Adds an optional tip
 4. Confirms card-on-file and SMS consent (if not already given)
+5. Enters billing address (stored in Stripe and on the order record)
-5. Stripe Checkout Session is created via `stripe-checkout` edge function
+6. Stripe Checkout Session is created via `stripe-checkout` edge function
-6. Customer is redirected to Stripe's hosted checkout page
+7. Customer is redirected to Stripe's hosted checkout page
-7. On success, redirects to `/payment-complete` which finalizes the order
+8. On success, redirects to `/payment-complete` which finalizes the order

 ### Payment Amount Options